-England’s West Country is renowned for being absolutely beautiful; the land of sweeping moors, genteel seaside towns and rugged clifftops, Devon’s landscape has inspired a whole collection of writers to write a whole collection of books set within its boundaries; Arthur Conan Doyle and Agatha Christie being the most renowned.
+England’s West Country is renowned for being absolutely beautiful; the land of sweeping moors, genteel seaside towns and rugged clifftops, Devon’s landscape has inspired a whole collection of writers to write a whole collection of books set within its boundaries; Arthur Conan Doyle and Agatha Christie probs being the most popular of the bunch.
 (By the way, I recently discovered Agatha was a keen surfer; who knew!?)
 With two separate stretches of coastline, the county is unofficially divided into North and South, and though I have childhood memories of holidaying in the North at Ilfracombe, chipping away at rocks on the beach in an attempt to find fossils, it wasn’t until recently that I was able to return for a few days as a fully fledged adult to the South East part of Devon.
 Here the things I think you absolutely MUST do in the South Devon area.

 There’s no denying the impressiveness of this medieval wonder.
 Exeter Cathedral, in classic cathedral-building tradition, took several hundreds of years to be completely constructed, but it was finally finished around the year 1400.
 I can often be quite overcome with Cathedral Fatigue when exploring Europe- there does seem to be cathedrals around every corner you turn- but this bad boy really is worth a visit.
 The vaulted ceiling alone is incredible, and there is many a hidden gem to be found inside and out, from the astronomical clock to the gigantic Bishops Throne that sits inside like a tree wizard’s chair.

 Exeter Cathedral; outside of church services the cathedral is open 9-5 Monday to Saturday and 11.30am-5pm Sundays.
 Admission £7.50, free for under 18s.